billkarsh/SpikeGLX/sglhome/docs/index.md

-1) For general How-To questions please consult the help documents and videos on this site, or pose your question to the [Neuropixels slack channel](https://join.slack.com/t/neuropixelsgroup/shared_invite/zt-2c8u0k21u-CC4wSkb8~U_Fkrf3HHf_kw) so everyone can learn together.
+1) For general How-To questions please consult the help documents and videos on this site, or pose your question to the [Neuropixels slack channel](https://join.slack.com/t/neuropixelsgroup/shared_invite/zt-2c8u0k21u-CC4wSkb8~U_Fkrf3HHf_kw) so everyone can learn together. *If there is any problem with the slack channel invitation, email the [administrator](mailto:colonellj@hhmi.org).*

 2) If the community can't help, try emailing me directly.
 I'm also happy to hear about new feature requests, and very eager to hear about suspected